dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

 .. literalinclude:: estimate_sp_order.py

-The saddle point order estimated by partial diagonalization of the Hessian is 7.
-However, closer inspection of the negative eigenvalues reveals that one of them is significantly closer to 0 than the others, pointing towards a target saddle point order of 6.
-Therefore, here we target a sixth-order saddle point with DO-GMF.
-In practice, it is safer to perform three trial calculations targeting saddle points of order `n-1`, `n` and `n+1`, respectively, where `n` is the estimated approximate saddle point order.
-Then, the wanted excited state solution needs to be identified by inspecting the character of each of the calculated solutions.
+The saddle point order estimated by partial diagonalization of the Hessian is 9.
+However, closer inspection of the negative eigenvalues from the log file of the Davidson calculation reveals that two of them are significantly closer to 0 than the others, pointing towards a target saddle point order closer to 7 rather than 9.
+It is then recommended to perform three trial calculations targeting saddle points of order `n-1`, `n` and `n+1`, respectively, where `n` is the estimated approximate saddle point order (here 7).
+Finally, the wanted excited state solution needs to be identified by inspecting the character of each of the calculated solutions.
+Below we target with DO-GMF a sixth-order saddle point only, corresponding to the calculation with `n-1`, because the wanted solution has been previously identified to be a sixth-order saddle point.

 .. literalinclude:: tPP.py